 Appropriateness will be at the discretion of the academy.
 The general principle of this is that if the attire would not be appropriate professional wear in a business environment then it would not be appropriate for students.
-Sanctions such as detentions will be applied for uniform indiscretions such as shirts being untucked

 Uniform: any items that are not on this list are not permitted in the academy: